moosetechnology/moosetechnology.github.io/_drafts/2025-03-26-visitor-external-grammar.md

 If we call again this visitor on an AST from Tree-Sitter, it will generate all the new visiting methods with explicit field visiting.
 For example:
 ![Explicit visiting of a node's fields](/img/posts/2025-03-26-visitor-for-external-AST/final-subroutine-declaration.png)

+The implementation of all this can be found in the [https://github.com/moosetechnology/Famix-Perl](https://github.com/moosetechnology/Famix-Perl) repository on github.
+All that's  left to do is create a sub-class of this visitor and override the visiting methods to do something useful with each node type.

 That's all for today folks.